yURInation02/Activity-Picker/README.md

     - ✅Picked activity shows up on a screen as a overlay
     - add animation for the Overlay
     - ✅Recently picked activty has lower chance of being picked again at Default
-        - But, set priority to alter the likelihood of being picked consectively
+        - ✅But, set priority to alter the likelihood of being picked consectively
-    - Select how many activites to pick

 3/31: created a repo